 Avoid exposing the furniture to items creating extreme heat, cold, or moisture.
 Use caution when placing items that radiate continuous heat on fine wood furniture.
 For example, some computers, stereos, tablets, and phones can raise the surface temperature by up to 20 degrees and may damage the finish over time.
 To avoid damaging your furniture, use protective padding under these items.

-Rubber, cork, vinyl or plastic products can damage some finishes.
-Use caution when placing telephones, clocks and electronics on a finished surface, as most have rubber or plastic footpads which can react with a lacquer finish.
-Avoid placing vinyl or cork placemats, coasters or tablecloths directly on a wood surface.
-To prevent damage, use a protective layer (cotton, linen or felt cloth) between the object and the finish.
+Do not place nail polish remover, hair spray, perfume, potpourri, and any other products that contain solvents, directly on your wood or leather surfaces, as they can damage the wood and leather finishes.
+Avoid using these products on or near any wood or leather furniture.
+Rubber, cork, vinyl or plastic products can damage finishes.
+Use caution when placing phones, clocks, and electronics on a finished surface, as most have rubber or plastic footpads that can react with lacquer finishes.
+Also avoid placing vinyl or cork placemats, coasters or tablecloths directly on wood surfaces.
+To prevent damage, use a protective layer of cotton, linen or felt cloth between the object and the finish.

 Store table leaves flat, apron side up, in a controlled environment to prevent warping or cracking.
 Do not store in an attic or basement.
 We recommend using cloth table leaf storage bags to protect against scratching.

 For more information on caring for your Stickley furniture, please contact their customer service department.